blmcdowe/blmcdowe/README.md

 # Hi, I'm Byron McDowell

-Aspiring **QA Automation Engineer** | Passionate about software quality, reliability, and continuous learning
+Aspiring **QA Automation Engineer** | Data Analytics .
+Python .
+SQL .
+R

 ---

 ## About Me

-I'm a highly motivated QA engineer with a strong focus on **automated testing**, **tool building**, and **process improvement**.
-I transitioned into tech with a deep curiosity about how software works — and more importantly, how it breaks.

-I specialize in using tools like **Playwright**, **Selenium**, and **Pytest** to ensure the highest product quality.
-I enjoy writing clean, scalable test scripts and continuously improving my skills with real-world projects.
+I’m a QA Automation Engineer with a strong foundation in data analytics and systems thinking.

+I specialize in building scalable automated test frameworks using Playwright, Selenium, and Pytest, while leveraging SQL and data analysis to validate backend systems and ensure data integrity.

+My approach to quality goes beyond UI testing — I analyze trends, validate databases, and use data to improve reliability and performance.
+With a background in engineering and operational analytics, I bring structured problem-solving, root-cause analysis, and measurable improvement into every project.

+I’m passionate about building systems that are not only functional, but verifiable, scalable, and data-backed.

 ---